abhishekdbihani/abhishekdbihani.github.io/index.md

 Mudrocks are a type of rock that act as geological seals for CO<sub>2</sub> stored underground or for petroleum in subsurface reservoirs.
 They prevent leakage by stopping the fluids from flowing upwards through them.
 However, they can fail if the buoyant pressure of the trapped fluid overcomes their breakthrough pressure.

-Through a combination of techniques like pore-network modeling, deep-learning aided image analysis, and lattice Boltzmann simulations, I study the structure of the mudrock seals to determine the conditions when the caprock can fail and permit flow of the underlying stored fluid.
-For this purpose, I have reconstructed the 3D rock structures (and the space between them) from scanning electron microscope images and conducted flow simulations using high-performance computing resources.
+Through a combination of techniques like pore-network modeling, deep-learning aided image analysis, and lattice Boltzmann simulations, I studied the structure of the mudrock seals to determine the conditions when the caprock can fail and permit flow of the underlying stored fluid.
+For this purpose, I reconstructed the 3D rock structures (and the space between them) from scanning electron microscope images and conducted flow simulations using high-performance computing resources.
 I found that correlated heterogeneity (connected larger spaces between rock grains) can greatly increase chances of CO<sub>2</sub>/hydrocarbon leakage through the seal.
+I conveyed my inferences to my research sponsor, Equinor, as well as other researchers through conferences and papers for reducing the risk during petroleum exploration and carbon sequestration.

 <img src="images/invasion%20schematic.png?raw=true" align="middle" width="700" height="220" alt="fluid invasion">